-If you get this wrong, nothing else will matter.
+If you get the toss wrong, nothing else will matter.
 You won’t have a consistent serve.

 Of course, it can be done, but not with high consistency.

-While you will want to toss it a little left (for kick serves) and right (for slice serves) at times, you want it to always be out in front towards the box.
+While you will want to toss it a little left for kick serves, and right for slice serves, you want it to always be out in front towards the box.

 The second key to the toss, as I’m sure you’ve heard before, is that it has to be high enough.
 You’ll want to make contact, fully extended, or close to it.